Porphyrio melanotus Temminck, 1820

 Distribution and Habitat

 Pukeko are found throughout New Zealand, although less common in drier regions.
 They are typically found near sheltered fresh or brackish water (e.g. vegetated swamps, streams or lagoons), especially adjacent to open grassy areas and pastures.
 Pukeko are regularly seen near roadside and drainage ditches and along the margins of scrub or forested areas, from sea level up to 2300 m.
 Pukeko are resident on Chatham and Pitt Islands (though scarce there in the presence of dense weka populations) and on Raoul Island in the Kermadec Islands.
-They have been recorded as vagrants on L’Esperance Rock (Kermadec Islands, September 1988) and Campbell Island (January 1947).
+They have been recorded as vagrants on L’Esperance Rock (Kermadec Islands, September 1988), Campbell Island (January 1947) and Snares Islands (April 2016).

 Pukeko are very abundant and widespread, with high population densities in areas of the North Island and west coast of South Island.
 New Zealand’s pukeko population was estimated to be >600,000 birds in the 1980s.